In order to see birds, it is necessary to become part of the silence."

 Whether you are a birdwatcher or a bird nut like me, come have a Southern Arizona Adventure!

-Each adventure is designed as a unique and personalized birding experience, with a schedule and pace tailored to your needs, Whether you are looking for a day of birding, lusting for that elusive nemesis bird or yearning for a week-long, all inclusive tour of Arizona, talk to me!
-No fifteen passenger van to crawl in and out of, plus lots of little extras a big tour company cannot offer, at about the same cost.
+Each adventure is designed as a unique and personalized birding experience, with a schedule and pace tailored to your needs, No fifteen passenger van to crawl in and out of, plus lots of little extras a big tour company cannot offer, at about the same cost.

 We now accept Visa, Mastercard, Discover and American Express.